KxSystems/docs/docs/ref/load.md

 ---
-title: load a table | Reference | KDB-X and q documentation
+title: load a table | Reference | kdb+ and q documentation
 description: load is q keyword that loads binary data from a file or directory.
-keywords: directory, file, KDB-X, load, q, rload, splayed, table
+keywords: directory, file, kdb+, load, q, rload, splayed, table
 ---
 # `load`, `rload`